All posts by MPDStaff

 Join our plan today and access the care you want and deserve.

-For a low monthly cost of $38 per month for typical adult patients, you will receive:
+For $495 per year for typical adult patients, you will receive:

 • 2 Professional Cleanings